marshadn/DSA-CPP/README.md

 7. **Check for Prime** - Easy
    - Write a function to check if a given number is a prime number.

-## Getting Started

-Each challenge is contained within its own directory, which includes a problem statement and a solution file.
-You can navigate to the directory of the challenge you want to attempt and follow the instructions provided.

-## Contributing

-Contributions are welcome!
-If you have a new challenge or an improvement to an existing solution, please fork the repository, make your changes, and submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Introduction to Recursion